Wednesday, the 21st September 2011

 This last day of visits in Bordeaux turned out to be a very special day and one always to remember.

-Talking about 2011 vintage, he said, that seeing burnt grapes in the end of June (42 degrees Celsius) was something he hasn't experienced for 45 years, not even in 2003!
+Talking about 2011 vintage, he said, that seeing burnt grapes at the end of June (42 degrees Celsius) was something he hasn't experienced for 45 years, not even in 2003!

 Then, vintages 2010, 2009 and 2008 were ready to be tasted.